 For cannabis accounts, this means you have to get creative when talking about your deals and promotions for selling cannabis.
 We recommend avoiding selling language altogether, even in your post graphics.
 Instagram’s AI can scan for letters and words on static posts, making it a lot harder to find workarounds when posting about your product.

 Hashtags are consistently banned on Instagram to avoid users from seeing offensive content.
-This can include popular hashtags with frequent use like #humpday or #snapchat but it definitely includes many cannabis-related hashtags.
+This can include popular hashtags with frequent use like #humpday or #snapchat.
+But it definitely includes many cannabis-related hashtags.

-4. Do not pay for followers!
+4. Don’t pay for followers!

-Instagram’s algorithm has changed over time and in a post-COVID world, one thing is very clear: quality over quantity.
+Instagram’s algorithm has changed over time.
+And in a post-COVID world, one thing is very clear: quality over quantity.

 5 Steps to Take When Your Cannabis Instagram Account Gets Disabled